 - Mercy Corps adopts an inclusive feminist approach to organizational and programmatic change.
-(7 year goal) - All team members contribute to a safe and welcoming environment where everyone has the opportunity to realize their potential.
-(5 year goal) - Mercy Corps has equitable and inclusive policies and practices that enable teams to create meaningful impact.
-(3 year goal) - Mercy Corps has gender equal, diverse and inclusive teams and partnerships that actively seek out diverse perspectives, create space for all voices to be heard and work collaboratively to create meaningful and relevant learning and impact through our programs.
-(5 year goal) - All Mercy Corps programs are co-created, co-owned, and coimplemented with partners and participants, have effective accountability mechanisms and address the root causes of inequality and the unequal distribution of power.
-(7 year goal) - All Mercy Corps programs are gender responsive at a minimum or are transformative and exceed social inclusion minimum standards, resulting in all women, girls, men, and boys are actively engaged in and benefitting from Mercy Corps programming without barriers.
-(5 year goal)
+(7-year goal) - All team members contribute to a safe and welcoming environment where everyone has the opportunity to realize their potential.
+(5-year goal) - Mercy Corps has equitable and inclusive policies and practices that enable teams to create meaningful impact.
+(3-year goal) - Mercy Corps has gender equal, diverse and inclusive teams and partnerships that actively seek out diverse perspectives, create space for all voices to be heard and work collaboratively to create meaningful and relevant learning and impact through our programs.
+(5-year goal) - All Mercy Corps programs are co-created, co-owned, and coimplemented with partners and participants, have effective accountability mechanisms and address the root causes of inequality and the unequal distribution of power.
+(7-year goal) - All Mercy Corps programs are gender responsive at a minimum or are transformative and exceed social inclusion minimum standards, resulting in all women, girls, men, boys, LGBTQI+ persons, and gender nonconforming persons are actively engaging in and benefitting from Mercy Corps programming without barriers.
+(5-year goal)